Preliminary 5.2-magnitude earthquake strikes near Bakersfield, rattles LA County

 Allen Husker, a seismology research professor at the California Institute of Technology, attributed the shaking in LA to the basin effect.
 Basins, due to their softer nature, tend to magnify the shaking.

 "However, it does not appear to be on the same fault as that earthquake," she added.
-"It doesn't seem this [recent] earthquake is associated with any known fault."
+"It doesn't look like this [recent] earthquake is associated with any known fault."

+Jones believes there is a 5% chance that the 5.2-magnitude earthquake was a foreshock, similar to every other earthquake in California.
+There is no indication that this event is any different.

+"In terms of the chances that this is a foreshock, we have the same answer for every earthquake: it's about a 5% chance," she said.
+"1 in 20 earthquakes in Southern California we see are followed by something larger and turns out to be a foreshock within the next few days."